 About 10 percent of older Canadians will suffer some form of elder abuse, such as physical violence, emotional, financial, psychological or systemic abuse at some point.
-Most occurrences happen at the hands of family members, caregivers, or another person they trust, and these incidents are likely to become more prevalent as our ageing population continues to grow.
+Most occurrences happen at the hands of family members, caregivers, or another person they trust, and these incidents are likely to become more prevalent as our aging population continues to grow.

 - Learn how to prevent elder abuse.